gsr142/note-taker/README.md

 ## Description
 A web application that allows the user to write and store notes.
-The notes are stored in a json file on a remote server.

 ## Installation
 No need to install.
 Just visit the site.
 [Click Here!](https://gsr142-note-taker-1ccdab72df67.herokuapp.com/)